Mobile retargeting: how mobile is leveraging out-of-home advertising

 Movia Media has effectively paired truck wraps and mobile billboards with the power of mobile retargeting in order to deliver out-of-home ROI measurement.

 With on-board data analytic devices, Movia Media has the ability to measure who comes in contact with an advertising campaign.
-Mobile data management platforms are able to detect, track, and build mobile audiences through it’s pattern recognition of device IDs.
+Mobile data management platforms are able to detect, track, and build mobile audiences through its pattern recognition of device IDs.
 Device IDs provide Movia Media with a unique set of data – location, gender, age, device type – that isn’t available through traditional cookies.

 The capability of their artificial intelligence combined with device ID data allows Movia Media to reach the right audience at the right time with the right message, delivering massive value to clients.